Bone Tomahawk is a stew of cliches that wastes the talent of its cast and makes no effort to compensate for its trite script.

 In the end, Bone Tomahawk finishes on its predictable course.
 It’s not clear what the director is gunning for in this movie.
 It’s not funny enough to be tongue-in-cheek.
 It’s heavy-handed to be a gritty and straightforward horror western.
-It’s too cliched to amount to anything else.
+It takes itself too seriously to be a B-movie parody.

 Bone Tomahawk is a straight-to-video last resort movie on a Netflix and chill night.
 You can “chill” while this movie plays in the background and you wouldn’t miss a thing.